In this post, I share how I built a private Kubernetes cluster on my own servers.

 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

-Let’s see network interfaces on other node.
+Check the network interfaces on another node.

 cni0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST> mtu 1450